zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 Starting with NGINX App Protect WAF release version 4.6, the [`app_protect_compressed_requests_action`](#global-directives) directive has been deprecated from the nginx configuration.
 When configuring this directive in the `nginx.conf` file, App Protect will disregard any previously used values ("pass" or "drop") and issue a warning.

+#### Handling Decompression

 Now by default the enforcer will decompress all the HTTP compressed payload request and will apply the enforcment.
 The supported compression algorithms for this feature are "**gzip**" and "**deflate**".
+There will be no decompression, if the compression method is not supported.

 The 'Content-Encoding' header must match the compression algorithm used while sending compressed payload in a HTTP request, else the enfocer will fail to decompress the payload.

-The decompressed request must not exceed the size limit of 10 MB, and if any request that exceeds this limit will be handled in the same manner as regular requests.
+The decompressed request must not exceed the size limit of 10 MB.
+If it does exceed this limit, NGINX App Protect will only decompress the first 10 KB, ignoring the remainder, and trigger the `VIOL_REQUEST_MAX_LENGTH` violation, just as it would for an uncompressed request that exceeds 10 MB.

+In the cases where decompression fails,  NGINX App Protect WAF will continue with the scan in the same manner as it does for uncompressed requests.

 ## Violations